trilitech/tezos-developer-docs/src/pages/nft/create-an-nft/nft-pinata.md

 On Tezos, NFTs are stored in contracts that follow the [TZIP-12 standard](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) that you will often see labeled as “**FA2 contracts**”.
 The NFT is made of 2 main parts: an id to identify it in the contract and metadata to describe what the NFT is.
 The contract holds a _ledger_, a table where the ids of every NFT are matched with the address of their owner.
 Another table in the contract matches the ids of every NFT with their metadata, so knowing the id of an NFT, you can easily find out who owns it and what it represents.
 The metadata is just text and can be stored directly in the contract or somewhere else on the Internet, in which case the address of the metadata is stored in the contract.
 The contract that holds the NFTs can implement different features according to the platform, it can allow its users to transfer their NFTs to other users of the contract, sell them, burn them, track royalties for every purchase, etc. As the smart contract is just a piece of code, the possibilities are virtually limitless!

+### Useful lexicon

+* To mint an NFT: to create an NFT and record its data into a smart contract
+* To burn an NFT: to delete the data associated with an NFT from a smart contract
+* A smart contract: a piece of autonomous code that lives on a blockchain
+* The [IPFS](https://ipfs.io/#how): a network of computers providing decentralized storage
+* To pin on the IPFS: storing data on the IPFS

 ### Creating an NFT platform on Tezos